Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 2. Second, the values are averaged across entities

 For example, to compute a revenue metric, first we sum the amount spent by each user.
-Second, we cake the average across all users to obtain the average revenue per user.
+Second, we take the average across all users to obtain the average revenue per user.
 In SQL terms, a simplified version of this two step process looks like

 ```sql